Tenacious Medical Malpractice Lawyers

 Find out today if you are eligible for compensation.

 Medical negligence and malpractice cases can take many shapes and forms and require the work of a skilled attorney with expertise in both the medical and legal fields.
 The attorneys in the Janet, Janet & Suggs Medical Malpractice Division have decades of experience winning cases for individuals and their families, even when other law firms wouldn’t take the case.
 The leaders of our Medical Malpractice Division include an in-house physician and are frequently called upon by trial lawyer organizations to educate other lawyers about how to most effectively represent patients and their families in medical malpractice cases.
 What’s more, we practice law with compassion for our clients, understanding that this is a difficult time, but it is ultimately about ensuring the best quality of life and achieving peace of mind.

 How Do You Know if You Have a Case?

-Medical errors account for more deaths in the US than any other cause, except for heart disease and cancer, according to a Johns Hopkins University School of Medicine study.
+Medical errors are the third-leading cause of death in the United States (after only heart disease and cancer), according to a Johns Hopkins University School of Medicine study.
 Other studies show that millions more are injured.